Thunder and Lightening

 The waitress, moving carefully, removed the empty bowl and set his dinner on the table.
 Without consciously noticing the change, he started to eat his meal using his spoon to shovel it into his mouth.
 “The old guy was right.
 If I don’t do something soon, I’m liable to kill someone and get life in jail.”

-Still using his soup spoon, he shoveled a mouthful of fried rice into his mouth.
+Still using his soupspoon, he shoveled a mouthful of fried rice into his mouth.
 The dry texture made him realize that he had finished his soup.
 He changed to the fork and watched as it disappeared in his hands.
 “So what am I supposed to do about it?
-F•©k if I know.”
+Fuck if I know.”

 “I’d like to be a better person, but this damned rage of mine just won’t let go of me.
 How can you be a nice person if everyone around you pisses you off?”
 His fist clenched and bent the handle of the fork.
 It was a simple matter to bend it back.

 “Shit, I should become one of those goody-two-shoes that goes around helping everyone.
 I’ve never tried that before.”
 He laughed at the image of him helping little old ladies across the street by throwing a half dozen of them over his shoulders and getting cats out of a tree by ripping the tree out of the ground.
 That was replaced by the image of someone thanking him for his help.
-The laugher slowly died on his lips as a sobering thought came to mind.
+The laughter slowly died on his lips as a sobering thought came to mind.
 When was the last time that anyone had said anything nice to him?
-He couldn’t remember there ever being an instance of that in his life.
+He couldn’t remember there ever being an instance of that since he had left his parents’ home.

 After a little time, he looked at his plate realizing that he had eaten the entire meal.
-He had even eaten the fortune cookie, paper and all.
+He had even eaten the fortune cookie, paper fortune and all.
 “I must be going crazy.
-The f•©king headlines will read, Police Put Down Mad Gorilla On Rampage.”
+The fucking headlines will read, Police Put Down Mad Gorilla On Rampage.”

 Heading to the used car lot, he walked on the sidewalk thinking about his situation.
 About a block from the used car lot, he stopped and looked up at the sky.
-Making a fist and shaking it at the sky, he shouted, “One of these days, someone is going to say something nice about me!”
+Making a fist and shaking it at the sky, he shouted, “One day, someone is going to say something nice about me!”

 The only answer the sky gave was another bolt of lightning and a crash of thunder.
 The rain came down a little harder.